ashattefeduni/2019algorithms/README.md

         self.whoseTurn = 1

     '''
-    Completes all the actions required for a turns
+    Completes all the actions required for a turn
     '''
     def processTurn(self,takePins):
         if takePins < 1 or takePins > 3: